 - Moncef Slaoui Moroccan-born physician and researcher has served as Chief Advisor of “Operation Warp Speed,” the Trump Administration’s effort to accelerate development of a vaccine.

 - Ramon Tallaj Dominican immigrant, physician, and founder of the community health network SOMOS advocated for hard-hit, low-income, and immigrant New Yorkers and worked with the state to expand multilingual testing sites.

-- Hwajung Yoon South Korean immigrant and rescue paramedic with the Fire Department of New York provided high-level emergency care as the department responded to as many as 7,000 critical cases daily.
+- Paul Yoon South Korean immigrant and rescue paramedic with the Fire Department of New York provided high-level emergency care as the department responded to as many as 7,000 critical cases daily.

 - Eric Yuan Chinese-born founder and CEO of Zoom created a platform that millions of Americans relied on to stay connected to family, friends, work, and school during the pandemic.